When

 the manufacturing of spoilers, flares, and other replacement items for

 Porsches, BMW's and Datsun Z's.
-In addition, we raced a 1953(!)
-Austin
+In addition, we developed, built and

 Heally in F Production, winning the New England Championship a couple

 of years.
-Meanwhile, our Porsche restorations led us into
+Meanwhile, our Porsche restorations

 the restoration parts business.
 Chassis and body panels were no longer